-For the eighth successive year, Shell has invited an External Review Committee of independent experts to assess the content and the process of producing its Sustainability Report.
-Two members were rotated out of the Committee from last year and three new members were added.
+For the ninth successive year, Shell has invited an External Review Committee of independent experts to assess the content and the process of producing its Sustainability Report.
+Two members were rotated out of the Committee from last year and two new members were added.
 This ensures fresh perspectives.

 • Tom Burke CBE, Environmental Policy Advisor, Rio Tinto plc, UK

 • James Hoggan, President, James Hoggan & Associates, Canada

 • Reidar Kvam, Senior Manager for Policy, Quality Assurance and Knowledge Management, International Finance Corporation, Norway

 • Ndidi Nwuneli, Founder, LEAP Africa and Co-Founder, AACE Foods, Nigeria

 • Chris Perceval, Director Corporate Relations, World Resources Institute

 • Charles Secrett, Founder Member, The Robertsbridge Group, UK

 Based in Rio de Janeiro, Brazil, Clarissa is founder of Catavento, a private consultancy on sustainability strategy and business models that influences the decision making process of large Brazilian companies.

 Prior to that, Clarissa served as the Executive Director of the Brazilian Foundation for Sustainable Development – FBDS, a non-profit organisation promoting sustainable development in Brazil.